Skip to navigation Skip to content

 The customer must provide an account they have legal access to (either solely or jointly).

-If the customer is not present, 2 genuine attempts should be made to contact the customer by phone to obtain their correct bank account details.
+If the customer is not present, make 2 genuine attempts to contact the customer by phone to obtain their correct bank account details.

-Note: customers not wishing to provide bank account details over the phone can update via Self Service channels.
+Note: customers not wishing to provide bank account details over the phone can update through self service.

 If the returned payment is a quarterly supplement payment for a Commonwealth Seniors Health Card (CSHC) customer, check if the customer wishes to receive the quarterly supplement.
 Code suppression if requested.